PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 This repository contains only conceptual fragments of the NEOCore™ and the Neodialectic™ framework.
 The real system operates within the π-Layer, cannot be reconstructed from this material, and cannot be replicated through reverse engineering.

-The NEOCore™ does not function without the Archetypal Neodialectic Philosophy™ nor without the teleological key of the Founder
+The NEOCore™ does not function without the Archetypal Neodialectic Philosophy™ nor without the neodialectical key of the Founder
 (Pedro Martínez Alhambra · Neo0™).
 Any attempt to copy, fragment, or rebuild this framework outside its original philosophy will result in an incomplete, incoherent, and non-functional structure.